-How an Attorney at Blass Law Can Help you Fight Bellaire DWI Accusations
+How an Attorney at Blass Law Can Help You Fight Bellaire DWI Charges

 We can protect your rights while we build a strong case and defend you against the allegations made by the state.
-You can count on career criminal defense lawyer Jay Cohen to represent you in your Administrative License Revocation (ALR) hearing, and all necessary criminal court appearances.
+You can count on career criminal defense lawyer Jay Blass Cohen to represent you in your Administrative License Revocation (ALR) hearing and all criminal court appearances.

-We may be able to get the charges dropped, work out a plea deal, fight the charges in court, or negotiate a probated sentence and community supervision on your behalf.
+Finding the right lawyer can make all the difference in your case.
+We may be able to get the charges dismissed, work out a plea deal, win your case in front of a jury in a trial, or negotiate a probated sentence and community supervision on your behalf.
 Let us go to work on your case today.

 We can approach your DWI defense in several ways.
-Here are some of the tactics that our DWI lawyers in Bellaire, TX could use to build your case:
+Here are some of the tactics that our DWI lawyer in Bellaire, TX could use to build your case:

-- Questioning the reasons for the arrest.
-To begin with, an officer must have probable cause for pulling you over or making contact.
-Next, there must be specific articulable facts for the officer to proceed to conducting a field sobriety test.
-If an officer did not have a valid reason or probable cause, we may be able to challenge your DWI charge.
+- Questioning the reasons for the arrest: To begin, an officer must have probable cause for pulling you over or making contact.
+Next, there must be specific articulable facts for the officer to escalate a traffic stop and proceed to conduct standardized field sobriety tests.
+If an officer did not have a valid reason or probable cause, we may be able to challenge the initial detention for your DWI charge.

-- Breathalyzer issues.
-There are a variety of reasons why a breathalyzer test might give an inaccurate reading.
-The most obvious is the breathalyzer is junk.
-Some people have physiological or health issues that may cause an inaccurate reading.
+- Breathalyzer issues: There are a variety of reasons why a breathalyzer test might give an inaccurate reading.
+The most obvious is that the breathalyzer is junk.
 The officer may have been working with defective equipment, or the test may have been subject to some other malfunction.
+Alternatively, some people have physiological or health issues that may cause an inaccurate reading.

-- The test may have also been collected inappropriately.
-The Texas Breath Alcohol Testing Program Operator’s Manual gives specific directions for how these tests are to be conducted, and if someone failed to follow those instructions, your breathalyzer results could be inaccurate.
-We can investigate how your test was conducted and challenge your DWI on the grounds of inappropriate testing.
+- The test may have also been collected inappropriately: The Texas Breath Alcohol Testing Program Operator’s Manual gives specific guidelines for how these tests are to be conducted.
+If someone failed to follow those guidelines, your breathalyzer results could be inaccurate and inadmissible.
+We can investigate how your test was conducted and challenge your DWI on the grounds of improper testing.

 For a legal consultation with a dwi lawyer serving Bellaire, call 713-225-1900

 There is no time to waste.
-There are many reasons why we need to get to work quickly on your DWI case.
-Our Houston DWI defense lawyers are ready to assist you through every stage of your case.
+There are many reasons why we need to get to work quickly on your DWI defense.
+Our DWI defense lawyer is ready to assist you through every stage of your case.

 Bellaire DWI Attorney 713-225-1900